 Chinese-speaking children with dyslexia have a disorder that is a whole lot different.
 It can be seen both in some areas of the brain and in how they perform on visual and oral language tasks, reveals a report in Nature Research Community.
 English dyslexia consists of a “phonological disorder”, which means that dyslexic English speakers have trouble detecting or manipulating the sound structure of oral language.
 This leads to problems in mapping sounds onto letters.
 Dyslexia in Chinese, however, earlier findings show is in fact two disorders: both a visuospatial deficit and a phonological disorder combined.

 The difference, as mentioned before, can be traced to the two languages.
 In English, the alphabetic letters are pronounceable.
 It is possible to use letter-to-sound conversion rules to understand how words are supposed to be spoken.
 Chinese words, on the other hand, are based on graphic forms, i.e. characters – a number of complicated lines intertwined in a square.
 Their pronunciations must be memorized by rote.
 Therefore, Chinese-speakers must perform a fine-tuned visuospatial analysis in order to activate the characters’ phonological and semantic information.

 Another great and important aspect of the problem is that on the Chinese mainland, there is little understanding of and barely any support for dyslexic students.
-Even though up to 11 percent of China’s primary school students have dyslexia – that is about 10 million children.
-The Weining center, located in southern tech hub Shenzhen, is one of few Chinese organizations that is dedicated to the cause.
+Even though up to 11 percents of China’s primary school students have dyslexia – that is about 10 million children.
+The Weining centre, located in southern tech hub Shenzhen, is one of few Chinese organizations that is dedicated to the cause.
 But more needs to be done, both in China and everywhere else in order to understand the full spectre of dyslexia in different languages.